JazzDoggo/PiBoyDMG_osd-material-icons/README.md

 Alternative on-screen display icons for Experimental Pi's PiBoy DMG.
 The pack is based on Google's Material Icon set, that can be found on Android.
 Icons have white outline and semi-transparent dark background, so they can be visible in every scene.
 Volume icon notification is reduced to a volume bar.
 Features:
-  - works on any background
+  - visible on any background
   - new volume notification
   - icons based on Google's Material Icons